-- Attend stakeholder meetings as appropriate and as needed. - Conduct community outreach on an annual basis. - Conduct seasonal transit workshop these would be general transit needs meetings with TOML, RPAC groups, Tribal Governments, and other interested nonprofits. - Meet annually with Social Service Technical Advisory Committee (SSTAC) members as needed. - Collect Unmet Transit needs for community in spring 2024. - Incorporate Intelligent Transportation System (ITS) Plan policy into transit plans as needed. - Participate in the monthly YARTS Authority Advisory Committee (AAC). - Staff involvement with YARTS strategic planning group as needed. - Catalog needs for ESTA transitioning to a zero-emission fleet as needed. - Provide support to ESTA in maintaining capital assets in good repair and supporting operations.
-This includes the planning for replacement, maintenance, and infrastructure needs for the fleet, and planning efforts that support recruitment.
-As needed. - Analysis of micro transit and other emerging transit opportunities as needed.
+- Attend stakeholder meetings as appropriate - Conduct community outreach on an annual basis - Conduct seasonal transit workshop these would be general transit needs meetings with TOML, RPAC groups, Tribal Governments, and other interested nonprofits - Meet with Social Service Technical Advisory Committee (SSTAC) members as needed - Collect Unmet Transit needs for community - Incorporate Intelligent Transportation System (ITS) Plan policy into transit plans - Participate in the YARTS Authority Advisory Committee (AAC) - Staff involvement with YARTS strategic planning group - Catalog needs for ESTA transitioning to a zero-emission fleet - Provide support to ESTA in maintaining capital assets in good repair and supporting operations.
+This includes the planning for replacement, maintenance, and infrastructure needs for the fleet, and planning efforts that support recruitment - Analysis of micro transit and other emerging transit opportunities

-- Labor and staff time to work on the task elements. - Documentation of input from the Social Services Transportation Advisory Council and communities on unmet transit and other transportation needs in Spring 2024. - Identification of the input that qualifies as an unmet transit need, and how that need will be addressed prior to any LTF dollars being allocated to local streets and roads in Spring 2024. - Public hearing on unmet transit needs, adoption of an unmet transit needs resolution, and transmittal to state in compliance with the Transportation Development Act in Spring 2024. - Identification of any general or contractual transit needs or service issues within the region in Spring 2024. - Participation with YARTS, including support to the AAC and Governing Board and consideration of annual operating schedules or funding.
-This is a yearly effort dependent on the annual opening of Tioga Pass and number of contracted operating days to and from Yosemite National Park. - Annual allocation of STA and LTF funds.
+- Labor and staff time to work on the task elements. - Documentation of input from the Social Services Transportation Advisory Council and communities on unmet transit and other transportation needs. - Identification of the input that qualifies as an unmet transit need, and how that need will be addressed prior to any LTF dollars being allocated to local streets and roads. - Public hearing on unmet transit needs, adoption of an unmet transit needs resolution, and transmittal to state in compliance with the Transportation Development Act. - Identification of any general or contractual transit needs or service issues within the region - Participation with YARTS, including support to the AAC and Governing Board and consideration of annual operating schedules or funding.
+This is a yearly effort dependent on the annual opening of Tioga Pass and number of contracted operating days to and from Yosemite National Park. - Annual allocation of STA and LTF funds - Study on micro transit